Michael-Metz/image-processing/README.md

 <a name="otsu"></a>
 # Otsu's Method Program
 Otsu's method is an algorithm that automatically selects the optimal threshold level for a grayscale image.
 This threshold level can then be used to threshold an image into a binary image.
 For more information on how the algorithm works you can read `otsus-method-paper.pdf`.
+The code for this algorithm is in Image8BitGrayscale.cpp and is the the method ImageGrayscale8Bit::otsuMethod.

 To use the program first you need to compile it.
 Which is easy using makefile.